 Upper Lascar Road

-This Street is only one of the many places, where tourists can find authentic, Asian souvenirs and antiquities.
-Just around the corner is Stone Slabs Street, which is made of original granite stone steps – a rarity in Hong Kong.
-Plus, it makes for great photos.
+Your little Hong Kong tour needs to include this street as it is perfect for stumbling upon authentic, Asian souvenirs and antiquities.
+Just around the corner is Stone Slabs Street, which is made of original granite stone steps.
+That is a rarity in Hong Kong.
+A big bonus is that Upper Lascar Road makes for great photos and is one of the most photogenic places in Hong Kong.

-Well, that were the top 15 places in Hong Kong, which I highly recommend every traveller to visit.
+Well, that were the top 15 places to visit in Hong Kong.
+Especially if you just arrived and feel overwhelmed by choice (very likely), this is helpful to get your footing.
 There is so much more and just strolling through the different regions is a great way to experience the city.
 I was fine walking with a regular printout map but you can also download offline maps with travel apps.
 Whatever you do, I am sure you will enjoy Hong Kong as much as I did!
+If you like to print out the tips without it looking weird (you know, when you click “Print to PDF” it just doesn’t do it visually, you can get the free PDF from here.
+Feel free to share the link with your friends as well.)